abodeza/dfai_backend/README.md

-# The backend for MoeenTech's Diabetic Foot Severity Classification API
+# This repository hosts the FastAPI backend that exposes the /predict endpoint for image-based diabetic foot condition analysis